I walk for several more hours.

 It turns its head in my direction.

-I shrink back behind the trunk, lest I be spotted, and look down.
+I shrink back behind the trunk, lest I am spotted, and look down.
 Even though I swallowed back most of it, quite a bit of my blood still wetted the ground.
 And my dress and body are covered in it, too.

 Even I can smell it, at this point, let alone that demon.